Keegan Murray

 Keegan Mitchell Murray (born August 19, 2000) is an American professional basketball player for the Sacramento Kings of the National Basketball Association (NBA).
-He was selected fourth overall in the 2022 NBA draft.
+He played college basketball for the Iowa Hawkeyes before he was selected fourth overall by the Sacramento Kings in the 2022 NBA draft.
+He is the twin brother of Kris Murray.

 High school career

 Murray played basketball for Prairie High School in Cedar Rapids, Iowa.
-As a senior he averaged 20.3 points and 7.2 rebounds per game and was named Metro Player of the Year.
+As a senior, he averaged 20.3 points and 7.2 rebounds per game and was named Metro Player of the Year.
 Murray spent a postgraduate year at DME Academy in Daytona Beach, Florida to gain more exposure.
 He averaged 22.1 points and 7.5 rebounds per game, earning most outstanding player honors at the National Prep School Invitational.
-A three-star recruit, he committed to playing college basketball for Iowa.

 College career

+As a three-star recruit, Murray committed to Iowa.
 On January 2, 2021, Murray recorded a freshman season-high 14 points, nine rebounds, three steals and three blocks in a 77–75 win over Rutgers.
 As a freshman, he averaged 7.2 points, 5.1 rebounds and 1.3 blocks per game, earning Big Ten All-Freshman Team honors.
 On November 16, 2021, Murray posted 27 points, 21 rebounds and four blocks in an 86–69 win against North Carolina Central.
 It was the first 20-point, 20-rebound game by an Iowa player since Bruce King in 1977.
-On November 29, he suffered an ankle injury during a 75-74 win over Virginia, forcing him to miss a game.
-On December 18, Murray scored 35 points in a 94-75 victory over Utah State.
-He scored a career-high 37 points on February 13, 2022, in a 98-75 win against Nebraska.
+On November 29, he suffered an ankle injury during a 75–74 win over Virginia, forcing him to miss a game.
+On December 18, Murray scored 35 points in a 94–75 victory over Utah State.
+He scored a career-high 37 points on February 13, 2022, in a 98–75 win against Nebraska.
 As a sophomore, Murray was named to the First Team All-Big Ten, and won the Karl Malone Award as the nation's top power forward.
 Additionally, he helped lead the Hawkeyes to a 2022 Big Ten men's basketball tournament championship, being named Big Ten tournament Most Outstanding Player.
 On March 29, 2022, Murray declared for the 2022 NBA draft, forgoing his remaining college eligibility.